kenny00z/Mid-Term-Project/README.md

 -Day-5-:
 Last updates to the proyect.
-Fixed little things of styling, fixed some html and clean the unnecessary comments.
+Fixed little things of styling, fixed some html and clean the unnecessary comments , added Js sections, linked and cleaned to all necessary files.

-Working on Demo.
+Last hot fixes added.
+Slides presentation finished.
+Die :)